 Please complete the form to schedule a consultation call.

+We'll call you within the next 24 hours to make sure it's a good fit.
 Our call should last 15-20 minutes, and we will typically be able to schedule an initial appointment within a week's time.

 How do you help me reach my goals?

 We utilize both cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), acceptance and commitment therapy (ACT), and accelerated resolution therapy (ART) to help our clients reach their goals.

 Every session is individualized to your needs, because nobody benefits from a cookie cutter approach to therapy.
 We will focus on the specific strategies that will best apply to your situation.
 And when something doesn't work, we toss it out and try something new.
 EMDR and ART tend to be our therapies of choice for trauma.

 When you're overwhelmed, stressed, and anxious, it makes sense that you'd be hesitant to add one more thing (therapy) to your plate.